High Blood Pressure: Kids Can Have It, Too

-High blood pressure, or hypertension, affects almost one in three adults in the United States.
-However, this serious health condition isn't limited to just those ages 18 and older.
+High blood pressure, also called hypertension, affects about one in three adults in the U.S. But, this health problem doesn’t just affect adults.

-The number of children and adolescents with high blood pressure is increasing.
-This rise can be partly blamed on the increasing number of overweight and obese children.
+The number of kids with high blood pressure is going up.
+This may be because of the growing number of kids who are overweight and obese (very overweight).

-High blood pressure is a major risk factor for heart disease and is the primary risk factor for stroke.
-Prehypertension is a condition that increases a child's risk of developing high blood pressure in the future.
-Children with hypertension have a higher risk for high blood pressure as adults.
-High blood pressure in childhood is also correlated with early development of atherosclerosis in adulthood.
+High blood pressure is a major risk factor for heart disease.
+It is also the main risk factor for stroke.
+Kids with high blood pressure have a greater risk for high blood pressure as adults.
+High blood pressure in childhood is also linked with getting hardened arteries (atherosclerosis) in early adulthood.

-Systolic pressure is the top number in a blood pressure reading and corresponds to the pressure in arteries when the heart contracts.
-Diastolic pressure is the bottom number in a blood pressure reading, and corresponds to the pressure in the arteries between heart beats, when the heart relaxes.
+Systolic pressure is the top number in a blood pressure reading.
+This number is the pressure in arteries when the heart contracts.
+Diastolic pressure is the bottom number in a blood pressure reading.
+This is the pressure in the arteries between heart beats, when the heart relaxes.

-The American Academy of Pediatrics recommends that children ages 3 years and older have their blood pressure measured each time they see their health care provider for routine checkups.
-Normal blood pressure in children depends on their gender, age, and height.
+Experts recommend that kids ages 3 and older have their blood pressure checked each time they have regular checkups.
+Normal blood pressure in kids depends on their gender, age, and height.

-Parents and health care providers encourage children with high blood pressure to make lifestyle changes, such as losing weight.
-Other changes may include increased exercise and improved diet.
-A doctor may also give a child prescription medication to help control blood pressure.
+Parents and health care providers should urge kids with high blood pressure to make lifestyle changes.
+This includes losing weight, exercising more, and eating a healthier diet.
+A health care provider may also give a child medicine to help control blood pressure.

 Regular exercise helps control weight and may keep blood pressure in check.
-Regular exercise means 30 to 60 minutes of moderate physical activity on most days.
-Sedentary activities should be limited to less than two hours a day.
+Regular exercise means 30 to 60 minutes of physical activity on most days.
+Activities that involve sitting should be limited to less than two hours a day.